PELAB-LiU/Text2VQL/README.md

 4. Run the scripts of `results`.

 For each phase/folder, you have to move the working directory to the associated folder (e.g., `cd eclipse-rdp`).
-Each phase/folder has its own `README.md` explaining all the requirements and steps.
+Each phase/folder has its own `README.md` (e.g., `eclipse-rdp/README.md`, `dataset_construction/README.md`, etc.) explaining all the requirements and steps.

 The `results` folder contains not only the scripts used to answer all the RQs but also the data associated to the paper.
 Therefore, if you start running all the scripts from the very first phase,